-At Hillingdon Manor School - The Grange, we teach RSE as set out in this policy.
+At Hillingdon Manor School primary sites (Yiewsley, Upton and Syon), we teach RSE as set out in this policy.

 3.0 WHAT IS RELATIONSHIPS AND SEX EDUCATION?

 RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships (between friends, family, peers, other adults, committed relationships and those online).
 Sex health, sexuality, healthy lifestyles, diversity and personal identity.
 Relationships Education will put into place the building blocks need for positive and safe relationships.
 RSE involves a combination of sharing information and exploring issues and values.
 RSE is not about the promotion of sexual activity.